saintexo01x/APEX-CRYPTER/README.md

 - No , by now you can only crypt text we are working on a file system right now

 the anti virus scanned it as a malware
-- Yes tahts becouse our script is using crypton methoded that are often used in malware
+- Yes tahts becouse our script is using crypton methodes that are often used in malware